IAB Frameworks

 The US Privacy API (USP API) helps signal Do Not Sell or Share opt-out choices from users in California to vendors who support this framework.

-As part of the USP API deprecation, Transcend will no longer provide a window.__uspapi() function for ad vendors to self regulate with.
-If you wish to continue using the USP API signal client side, you will need to first enable GPP for the desired regional experience and then add this function stub that parses the GPP string and returns its USP equivalent:
+Because many adtech vendors have not updated their code to use GPP instead of the deprecated USP signal, Transcend will continue to provide a window.__uspapi() function for ad vendors to self regulate with.
+If you wish to use the USP API signal client side, you will need to first enable GPP for the desired regional experience and then add the USP stub located here to the top of your HTML head tag.
+Once those changes have been made and deployed, you can verify that the USP string is being made available by running the following snippet:

 Note: The USP API string includes a parameter for whether "Notice/Opportunity to Opt Out" was provided.
 Transcend Consent Management considers both consent confirmation and UI prompted status as "Notice/Opportunity to Opt Out".
 If a user chooses to express the Global Privacy Control signal and that signal results in a confirmed opt-out of the sale/sharing of personal information, then the user is considered notified of their opportunity to opt out in your signal to on-page ad vendors.